landoskape/pointersequencer/docs/part4-dominoe_sequencer.md

 This is interesting too!
 The pointer "attention" and "transformer" layers can learn to solve the task with an encoder pretrained using the standard pointer layer, albeit not as well as other networks.
-This indicates that the standard pointer layer encoders have enough information to solve the task somewhat well but not enough to solve the task as good as possible.
+This indicates that the standard pointer layer encoders have enough information to solve the task, but it isn't structured in a way that is useful to the standard pointer layer... _even though_ _it was trained with the standard pointer layer!_

-The most interesting result is that although the encoders trained with standard pointer layers have enough information to solve the task, that information is not structured in a way that is useful to the standard pointer layer, _even though it was trained with the standard pointer layer_.
+This result also has an important implication for AI safety: it indicates that certain abilities can lie dormant in neural networks and only be revealed when something has changed downstream.
+Partially canging the architecture of the network is an unusual thing to do, of course, but I can imagine something similar happening if the context changes, for example.

 As an additional result, the "dot"-based pointer architectures fail to solve the task using encoders trained with the standard pointer layer.
 I believe the